bortiznine/Portfolio-Page/readme.md

 If you'd like, try adding some [Sass](http://sass-lang.com/) to your portfolio site.

-We'd like you to try using:
+Particuarly, look into using:

-- At least three variables
+- variables
-- At least one mixin
+- mixins
-- The `&` selector
+- the`&` selector

-Bonus!
+If you want to explore Sass more, look into:

 - Use a [color function](http://sass-lang.com/documentation/Sass/Script/Functions.html): `darken`, `lighten`, etc.
 - Use a function to create 3d effects, like https://jesse.sh/makes-3d-buttons-with-sass/